“What’s your talent?” Steve asked me.

 I can easily motivate myself to do stuff that I think is good for me.

-And apparently I find it easy for animals to inspire an internal dialogue.
+And apparently, I find it easy to have an imaginary conversation with wild animals.

 So, I found my talents.
-It’s stuff I’m good at, I do with ease and enjoy.
+It’s stuff I’m good at, enjoy and is easy.

 Don’t assume that other people will find the stuff you find easy, easy.